ilikeyu/skeleton-sp21/README.md

 1. Package: canonical name v.s. simple name

    - package names are the internet address of the entity writing the code, but backwards. e.g. junit.org --> org.junit
 2. public static final int CAPITAL=100l;
 3. accomplish the first part: LinkedListDeque & ArrayDeque, findnig bugs is very verbose and exhausting!!!
+4. abstract class: only interface, no concrete way to exhibit behaviors.

 ##  july 24th